-Start by documenting costs spent on previous and current trainings.
-Travel costs, hiring of venues, sourcing the right trainings and instructors often takes up substantial portions of a training budget – including time spent searching for these.
+Start by documenting costs spent on previous and current training.
+Travel costs, hiring of venues, and sourcing the right training and instructors often take up substantial portions of a training budget – including time spent searching for these.
 State the facts with data, facts and figures and show your alternative.
 The Kirkpatrick model is a good place to start.

-An interactive online training system or App, particularly for compliance, key trainings, processes, as well as COVID procedures can ensure that all staff are trained on the need-to-knows quite easily in an online and interactive manner.
+An interactive online training system or App, particularly for compliance, key training, processes, as well as COVID procedures can ensure that all staff are trained on the need-to-know quite easily in an online and interactive manner.

 One report suggested that 42% of major Learning companies believed that there had been an increase in revenue due to the online learning mode.
 Using Learning Management Systems and managing such tasks online can induce significant cost reductions and making use of such systems can provide a much more effective alternative.

-Research shows that Microlearning can be 50% more cost effective then traditional E-learning.
+Research shows that Microlearning can be 50% more cost-effective than traditional E-learning.

-RapL provides both an LMS platform to deliver microlearning but also tailors content to your organisation.
+RapL provides both an LMS platform to deliver microlearning but also tailor content to your organisation.

 Presenting to the board